-We continue to receive reports that terrorists are planning attacks in India, including in regions frequented by Westerners.
-We assess that attacks could occur anywhere at any time with little or no warning, including in locations frequented by Australians.
+- We continue receiving reports that terrorists are planning attacks in India, including in regions frequented by Westerners.
+Attacks could occur anywhere at any time with little or no warning, including in locations frequented by Australians, such as religious sites, markets and festivals.
 See Safety and security.

 Safety and security.